 Highlights of Breda

-Breda's eye-catcher: the 15th century Grote Kerk on the Grote Markt.
+Breda's eye-catcher: the 15th century Grote Kerk (Big Church) on the Grote Markt.
 Catholic in origin, but passed into reformed hands after the iconoclasm.
 The church is an important legacy of the Nassaus, the ancestors of the Dutch Royal Family.

 Nine Nassaus and the first Prince of Orange found their final resting place there.
 Admire their mausoleums and climb up for some tangible history and fantastic views.

 Blind Walls Gallery is the museum on the street.
 A growing collection of more than 80 murals created by international artists.
 Each painting is based on a Breda story that fits the location.
 Cycle or walk along the street art and be surprised.Visit the website